marekzet/plain-cqr/README.md

     }
 }
 ```
-Register command and handler in the container.
+Register command and command handler in the container
 ```cs
 public void ConfigureContainer(ContainerBuilder builder) {